William-Verstraeten/adalunatics/index.markdown

-By taking a closer look we notice that these quotes do indeed refer to sexual harassment!
+By taking a closer look we notice that the quotes linked to the third topic, in green, do indeed refer to sexual harassment.
+(You can see the quote itself by hovering the datapoint on the plot!)
 Now that we have succesfully isolated these quotes we can start our analysis!